 How reliable these assumptions are is still unknown, but the facts remain facts.

 “Publications of the Politico level are considered recognized in the world and have a good reputation.
 But the suspicious lack of communication with EU Today, cooperation with online pro-Russian resources and Cartwright’s own trail in the political and commercial battles of post-Soviet countries raise a number of doubts.
-Especially if you consider that Mr. Cartwright has devoted many years to lobbying the energy sector, and the main target of the medical advertising article on his website is a representative of this particular industry,” sums up Igor Khmury.
+Especially when you consider that Mr. Cartwright has devoted many years to lobbying the energy sector, and the main target of the medical advertising article on his website is a representative of this particular industry,” sums up Igor Khmury.